danielgtaylor/aglio/README.md

 Olio is designed from the ground up to be both **fast** and **extensible** while maintaining backward compatibility with the original Aglio theme.
 It uses the following technologies:

 * Less to produce CSS
-* Remarked to render Markdown
+* Markdown-it to render Markdown
 * Jade to produce HTML
 * Highlight.js to highlight code snippets